Background

 Frequency

-Patent processus vaginalis are found in 80-90% of term male infants at birth.
-This frequency rate steadily decreases until age 2 years, when it appears to plateau at approximately 25-40%.
+A patent processus vaginalis is found in 80-90% of term male infants at birth.
+This frequency rate steadily decreases until age 2 years, at which point it appears to plateau at approximately 25-40%.
 Indeed, autopsy series of men have identified a frequency rate of 20% of the processus vaginalis remaining patent until late in life.
 However, clinically apparent scrotal hydroceles are evident in only 6% of term males beyond the newborn period.
 Certain conditions, such as breech presentation, gestational progestin use, and low birth weight, have been associated with an increased risk of hydroceles.
 The incidence of hydroceles in men is less well known.
 See the image below.

 The causes of hydroceles are legion.
-In children, most hydroceles are of the communicating type, in which patency of the processus vaginalis allows peritoneal fluid to flow into the scrotum, particularly during Valsalva.
+In children, most hydroceles are of the communicating type, in which patency of the processus vaginalis allows peritoneal fluid to flow into the scrotum, particularly during Valsalva maneuvers.

 A few studies have attempted to show a link between certain molecular derangements and an increased incidence of patent processus vaginales (and therefore hydroceles and indirect hernias).
 Two such examples include increases in maternal estrogen concentrations during pregnancy and abnormalities in the calcitonin gene-related peptide (CGRP) released by the genitofemoral nerve.[1]